Beit Guvrin – Maresha National Park – Full Visitors Guide

 Tel Maresha rises to 357 m above sea level, with the upper city, or acropolis, about 30 m above the lower city.
 The appearance of the steep, terraced-looking slopes of the upper city is due to the remains of walls surrounding the city for 800 years, from the Israelite period to the end of the Hellenistic period (9th–1st centuries BCE).
 Square corner towers were integrated into the city wall; one can be seen in the northwestern corner of the tell.
 The top of the tell affords an impressive view of the national park and its surroundings.

-Beit Guvrin (translating from Hebrew, meaning “the house of strong men”) is an ancient city that rose in importance after Maresha was destroyed.
-It continued its existence from the late Hellenistic until the end of the Byzantine period.
+Beit Guvrin (translating from Hebrew, meaning “the house of strong men”) is an ancient city that became important after Maresha was destroyed.
+It continued from the late Hellenistic until the end of the Byzantine period.

-Unfortunately, currently, there is almost nothing to see at Tel Maresha.
-Thus, though it is mentioned, there is no number next to it.
+Unfortunately, there is almost nothing to see at Tel Maresha currently.
+Thus, though it is mentioned, no number is next to it.

 Dwelling (the Villa)

-From parking lot B, we walked to Dwelling (#6).
-A Cistern complex under the houses of Maresha.
+From parking lot B, we walked to Dwelling (#6), a Citstern complex under Maresha’s houses.

 Each cistern or cistern complex had its staircase descending from the house above.
-Without ascending to ground level, the connection between different cisterns results from functional changes made in later periods.
+Without ascending to ground level, the connection between different cisterns results from functional changes from later periods.

 And this is how the urban section looks at ground level: